 Social media is playing an ever increasing role in the recruitment process.
 This is the major finding from the latest survey released by the Society for Human Resource Management (SHRM).
 The survey report entitled “Using Social Media for Talent Acquisition—Recruitment and Screening” was released on January 7th, 2016.

-The goal of the survey was to find out if organizations are using social media for recruitment.
+The goal of the survey was to find out if organizations are using social media background checks for recruitment.
 As such, thousands of HR professionals were interviewed about their organizations’ usage of social media for talent acquisition in 2015.
 Trends of social media usage were tracked from 2011 to 2013.

 The survey revealed that 84% of organizations are currently using social media for recruitment.
 This is an increase from the 56% of organizations which were using social media in 2013.
 The survey data also revealed that 9% of organizations plan begin using social media for recruitment.